enter-haken/rasmus/scripts/core/readme.markdown

 * the roles
 * and the privileges

-of rasmus.
+of `rasmus`.

 all these entities can be defined as you like.

 # role levels

-To prevent making normal users to admin, or giving normal users privileges, only admins should have, there are system wide `role_levels`.
-They can be attached to `roles` and to `privileges`.
+You can assign role levels to users, privileges and role.

+Examples:

+* When you have a privilege with the `admin role level`, you can assign this privilege only to a role with the same level.
+* You can't assign a user with a `user role level` to a role with an `admin role level`.

 ## default

-The `guest` role level is the lowest one.
+The `default` role level is the lowest one.

 ## user